Chevrolet small-block engine (first- and second-generation): LT5

 A second generation of the LT5 was in the testing phase as early as 1993.
 What little information survived showed that it would have used a dual plenum system similar to the first generation Dodge Viper as well as variable valve timing.
 The next generation LT5 was set to produce between 450 hp and 475 hp.
-Unfortunately, the cost to produce the LT5 along with its weight, dimensions (would not fit the C5 pilot cars without extensive modifications) and internal GM politics over using an engine that was not designed and built in house killed the LT5 after six years of production.
+Unfortunately, the cost to produce the LT5 along with its weight, dimensions (it would not fit the C5 pilot cars without extensive modifications) and internal GM politics over using an engine that was not designed and built in house killed the LT5 after six years of production.
 GM canceled the ZR-1 option beginning model year 1993.
-Engines that were to be installed in the as yet unbuilt ZR-1's were sealed and crated for long-term storage.
+Engines that were to be installed in the as yet unbuilt ZR-1s were sealed and crated for long-term storage.
 After they were built at the Mercruiser plant in Stillwater, Oklahoma they were shipped to Bowling Green, Kentucky and stored in the Corvette assembly plant until the 1994 and 1995 ZR-1s went down the assembly line.
 A total of 6,939 cars were produced.
-The LT5 however wasn't an evolutionary dead end.
-Despite being discontinued, a new class of premium V8s for Cadillac and eventually Oldsmobile, the dual overhead cam V8 Northstar and its derivatives, drew heavily from the LT5's design and lessons learned from its production.
+The LT5 was not an evolutionary dead end: in spite of being discontinued without a direct successor, a new class of premium V8s for Cadillac and eventually Oldsmobile, the dual overhead cam V8 Northstar and its derivatives, drew heavily from the LT5's design and lessons learned from its production.
 GM also took lessons learned from producing a completely aluminum engine and applied them to the new LS series of engines.

 The LT5 was available on the following vehicles: